 Genomics and the life sciences can be frustrating and confusing for technology vendors.
-I help tech companies articulate the value of their products and services in a way that will appeal to people in my industry, whether it’s the head of research computing or a director of computational chemistry.
+I help companies articulate the value of their products and services in a way that will appeal to people in my industry.
 I also leverage my network to ensure that when my clients do reach out to potential customers, they start off talking to the right person.

 Like many industries, genomics and the life sciences use a lot of technical jargon.
 Because we work at the intersection of multiple specialties, terms get used in overlapping and contradictory ways.
 What is a sales person to do with a group who can’t seem to decide on what they mean by important concepts like “validated” systems or “compliance?”
 Biotech organizations themselves are also complex.
 It can take time to understand how priorities are set and decisions get made between a collection of medical doctors, PhD scientists, high powered executives, and seasoned industry veterans.